 Hot Water Heater FAQ’S

 If you are having water heater problems, Water Heaters Only, Inc. FAQ is here to help you with the most common hot water heater questions.
-These water heater answers come from some of the most frequently asked water heater questions that our team of experts have encountered in our 55 years of service.
+These answers come from some of the most frequently asked water heater questions that our team of experts have encountered in our 56 years of service.
 If you need immediate assistance with your water heater, please call us 24 hours a day, 7 days a week, 365 days a year.
 We are the professional water heater service and installation company ready to fix your water heater problems!

 Our Top 5 Most Frequently Asked Water Heater Questions